-Languages are taught over 3 lessons, 2 lessons of French and 1 lesson of Spanish a week throughout Key Stage 2, with the exception of Year 3 who have 2 lessons of French.
+Languages (French and Spanish) are taught over 3 lessons throughout Key Stage 2, with the exception of Year 3 who have 2 lessons of French.

 From Key Stage 2 the teaching becomes less Form-Teacher based and takes on a more specialist teacher approach.